 Diarrhea is a common symptom of gastrointestinal upset in dogs.
-In this post, our Asheville vets explain what you should know, and what to do if these symptoms appear in your pet.
+In this post, our veterinarians explain what you should know, and what to do if these symptoms appear in your pet.

 What is doggy diarrhea?

 Doggy diarrhea isn’t a condition in itself, but a symptom of a health issue.
 When your dog’s stomach doesn’t absorb nutrients properly, these nutrients can retain water, or water may enter the intestines.

 In these cases, the intestinal lining is overwhelmed by fluid and is not able to absorb water and nutrients, resulting in what many pet owners dread - large amounts of fluid or soft stools, that often end up in a mess for you to clean up!